-- Quiz, Test, MP Assessments about the specified lesson: Sleeping Areas - Final examination (a truly summative assessment) about the specified lesson. - Projects (project phases submitted at various completion points could be formatively assessed) about the specified lesson. - Portfolio that include all class assignments. - Student evaluation of the lesson (teaching effectiveness). - Instructor self-evaluation about the current lesson - By Rubric shown below.
+- Quiz, Test, MP Assessments about the specified lesson: Building and wall Sections - Final examination (a truly summative assessment) about the specified lesson. - Projects (project phases submitted at various completion points could be formatively assessed) about the specified lesson. - Portfolio that include all class assignments. - Student evaluation of the lesson (teaching effectiveness). - Instructor self-evaluation about the current lesson - By Rubric shown below.